On entropic and almost multilinear representability of matroids: Introduction

+Almost-multilinear matroids are matroids approximately representable by subspace arrangements.
+See below for a precise definition.

-\begin{prob} The \emph{almost multilinear matroid representation (AMMR) problem} asks the following: \begin{description} \item[Instance] A matroid $M$ on a finite ground set $E$ with rank function $r$ and a field $\F$. \item[Question] Does there exist for every $\varepsilon > 0$ a vector space $V$ over $\F$ together with a collection of subspaces $\{W_e\}_{e\in E}$ and a $c\in \N$ such that
+\begin{prob} The \emph{almost multilinear matroid representation problem} asks the following: \begin{description} \item[Instance] A matroid $M$ on a finite ground set $E$ with rank function $r$ and a field~$\F$. \item[Question] Is it true that for every $\varepsilon > 0$ there exists a vector space $V$ over $\F$ together with a collection of subspaces $\{W_e\}_{e\in E}$ and a $c\in \N$ such that

 \end{description} \end{prob}